Pabitra-33/Pabitra-33/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Spring Boot Microservices & Full Stack Projects**
+- 🔭 I’m currently working as a Software Engineer at Talentpace.

 - 🌱 I’m currently learning:
   - C# Programming and .Net Framework.
-  - Advanced **Spring Boot & Microservices Architecture**.
+  - Advanced framework and library of both fronted and backendtechnologies.
   - **React Hooks** and modern frontend patterns.
   - **Cloud Technologies** (AWS, Docker, Kubernetes).
   - **System Design & Scalability**.